 5. Estate Planning Attorney

-An estate planning lawyer helps you plan for what happens to your assets, property, and dependents after you pass away or become incapacitated.
+An estate planning lawyer helps you plan for what happens to your assets and dependents after you pass away or become incapacitated.
 They draft wills, set up trusts, create powers of attorney, and develop strategies to minimize estate taxes.
+Estate planning is for everyone — not just the wealthy.

 When to hire one: After major life events — marriage, having children, buying a home, or approaching retirement.